-Above: In the 4th week, the upper part of the neural tube bends at the level of the future midbrain (mesencephalon).
-The prosencephalon is the future fore-brain and below the mid-brain is hind-brain, the rhombencephalon.
+Above.
+In the 4th week, the upper part of the neural tube bends at the level of the future midbrain (the Mesencephalon).
+The Prosencephalon is the future fore-brain, and below the mid-brain is the hind-brain, the Rhombencephalon.

 Above figure.

-The prosencephalon consists of the telencephalon which forms the cerebral hemispheres and the diencephalon which forms the optic and thalamic tissues.
+Above.
+The prosencephalon consists of the telencephalon which forms the cerebral hemispheres, and the diencephalon which forms the optic and thalamic tissues.